Menu

 Here’s how KOHO’s Credit Building and Flexible Credit Building programs work:

 2. Flexible Credit Building.
-At the time of writing, this option is available through invite only.
-If you are eligible for this program, KOHO will notify you.
-With the Flexible Credit Building tool, you set aside $30 to $500 of your own money as a secured line of credit in your KOHO account.
-Then, you withdraw the amount you need and KOHO will re-collect what you owe at the end of the month.
-You can pay back the money manually before it is due, or you can wait for KOHO to auto-collect on the due date.
+With the Flexible Credit Building tool, you submit a security deposit between set aside $30 to $500 into your account to set up a secured line of credit.
+Then, you transfer this money to your KOHO account to spend.
+You can pay back the money manually before it’s due, or you can wait for KOHO to auto-collect on the due date.
 Each time you make a payment on time, this helps to build your credit score.

 3. Build with both.
-If you really want to grow your credit as fast as possible, you can consider using both.
-However, this is only an option if you're invited into the Flexible Credit Building program.
+To grow your credit as fast as possible, you can consider using both.

 How to Apply for KOHO Credit Building

-To apply for KOHO credit builder service, follow these steps.
+To apply for KOHO Credit Building, follow these steps.

 3. Once you’ve signed up, KOHO will review your credit rating (this is a soft credit check, it won’t affect your credit score).